-Within the nursery, we provide opportunities for children to play with other children, not in their class groups, taking into account current COVID guidelines.
-This happens during horse-riding, outdoor play and themed days.
+Within the nursery, we provide opportunities for children to play with other children, not in their class groups.
+This happens during physical sessions, horseriding and sharing time.

-The children also have opportunities to play alongside the children in 'Little Learners', our governor run provision.
-We have links with local mainstream schools so the children have further opportunities to meet other children and develop their social skills.
+We also have links with local mainstream schools so the children can meet other children and develop their social skills.